techopsph/devportal-kickstart-pantheon/web/modules/contrib/email_registration/README.txt

   'Unrecognized username or password. <a href=":password">Forgot your password?</a>' => 'Unrecognized e-mail address or password. <a href=":password">Forgot your password?</a>', ];

+* If you use Drupal Commerce, adjust your checkout flow to use the alternative login pane provided by this module.

 BUGS, FEATURES, QUESTIONS
 -------------------------
 Post any bugs, features or questions to the issue queue: